A teaching game-changer

 Mackay believes that environmental education can have the greatest impact at youth level.
 Children might be taught maths through the concept of diminishing Arctic ice, for example.
 “Anyone born in the 21st century will spend their entire lives dealing with climate change, so in that sense they are the climate generation.”

-In the UK, the subject is only taught to children in geography and chemistry classes once they are in secondary school, and there is a pressing lack of awareness in education systems worldwide.
+The National Curriculum for England only has climate change issues taught to children in geography and chemistry classes once they are in secondary school, and there is a much greater lack of awareness in education systems worldwide.

 UN CC:Learn teamed up with Harwood Education to support its online courses for teachers in the UK; more than 80 teachers have signed up, and over a thousand others have registered an interest.
 The programme should be available to all schools in September this year.
 “You have to remember that these teachers are taking time out of their own lives to do this, founder Melanie Harwood says.
 “It is at very early stages, and we need to take it step by step, but once all the stakeholders are happy and we have built something amazing we can roll it out to all schools.”

 The second phase, introduced at the COP24 climate summit last year, involves turning children into mini-journalists who can teach eachother about the impact of climate change through social media, blogging and other online platforms.

 Harwood is the creator of the innovative Start-Bee Handwriting Scheme, which involves children teaching other children.
 “That is what got me interested; it made so much sense,” Mackay explains.
 “The way kids speak makes it more likely that the information will sink in.
 If we can seed this idea in other parts of the world then we can build a revolution.”

 While children teaching children might sound chaotic, there will be structure.
 Every school involved will have a head climate change teacher to ensure children create content in a responsible way.